National Capital Region leads in number of manufacturing establishments

 Gross addition to fixed assets in 2003 of manufacturing establishments with ATE of 20 or more reached P101.7 billion.
 Electronic components contributed 27.0 percent of the gross addition to fixed assets amounting to P27.5 billion.
 Food manufactures except beverages was the second highest with P15.0 billion (14.8%).

 Change in total inventories amounted to P6.9 billion

-The 2002 Annual Survey of Philippine Business and Industry (2002 ASPBI) is a continuing activity of the National Statistics Office which aims to collect information on the structure and trends of economic activities in the entire country.
-The collected data from the industrial and non-industrial sectors refer to calendar year 2001.
+The 2003 Annual Survey of Philippine Business and Industry (ASPBI) is a continuing activity of the National Statistics Office which aims to collect information on the structure and trends of economic activities in the entire country.
+The collected data from the industrial and non-industrial sectors refer to calendar year 2003.

-The total sample for manufacturing establishments with average total employment (ATE) of 20 or more is 2,837.
-The response rate was 92.0 percent of total samples.
-Included are imputed questionnaires for non-responding samples.
+The total sample for manufacturing establishments with average total employment (ATE) of 20 or more is 4,116 with a response rate of 95 percent.

 Definition of Terms